josephsl/wintenApps/contributing.md

 For Windows releases, a stable Windows release (typically a feature update) is supported for at least 12 months (18 months for Windows 11 releases).
 Although the add-on will indicate support for a Windows release (or a feature update) months in advance, official support begins the moment a given release is made available to the general public.
 For example, although Windows 10 November 2021 Update was marked as supported since August 2021, official support duration is from November 2021 to at least December 2022.
 For Windows 11 original release, preview (and experimental) support began in August 2021, and official support duration is from October 2021 to at least April 2023.
 As a rule of thumb, Windows App Essentials uses consumer (Home, Pro, Pro for Workstations) support duration for a feature update to determine support duration.
 See release information page from Microsoft for details on support duration for Windows releases.

-Regarding end of support from the add-on, for stable Windows releases, end of support grace period (at least 30 days) is given to allow users to upgrade to a newer release, therefore support for a stable Windows release from the add-on will end at least a month or so after official add-on support duration ends (for Windows 10 November 2021 Update, last stable add-on release to support this release will be made in early 2023).
+Regarding end of support for a Windows release from the add-on, for stable Windows releases, end of support grace period (at least 30 days) is given to allow users to upgrade to a newer release, therefore support for a stable Windows release from the add-on will end at least a month or so after official add-on support duration ends (for Windows 10 November 2021 Update, last stable add-on release to support this release will be made in early 2023).
 For Windows Insiders, only the latest Insider Preview build is supported, particularly if using dev channel builds.
 Consequently, there is no concept of grace period from the add-on for Windows Insider Preview builds.

 Note: the only exception to support duration policy is the very last Windows 10 feature update, which will be supported until December 2025 regardless of release date (official support until October 2025 followed by 60-day grace period).